SODP logo

 Do Any Ad Networks Pay Better Than AdSense?

-There are multiple ad networks — such as AdThrive, Ezoic, Sovrn and Media.net — that pay better than AdSense.
-With that being said, it’s a good idea to experiment with different ad networks and ad formats to find the combination that works best.
+Multiple ad networks pay better than AdSense.
+That said, it’s a good idea to experiment with other ad networks and ad formats to find the combination that works best.

 What Are the 3 Different Types of Ad Networks?